Strypper/OClubs/README.md

 # OClubs (The new IU system client for IU organization) Version 1.1.1
+This is the new "NATIVE" IU Client support for
+* Windows 10
+* Windows 10X
+* Windows 10S
+* Windows on ARM (Native ARM 64)
+* Windows 10 IoT
+* Xbox
+* HoloLens
+* Windows Phone
-This is the new "NATIVE" IU Client just for Windows 10 that not only run on the newsest Microsoft Technologies but also take advantage the Windows Echo System .
+that not only run on the newsest Microsoft Technologies but also take advantage the Windows Echo System .
 This project will anything that IU system provide and need:
 * IU Services